 How to Spot Greenwashing or Fake Zero-Waste Brands (from their websites)

 - High-priced products that are always “on sale.”
 EarthSider’s reusable “cotton” swabs are listed at $25.90 for a set of two swabs, but they’re always “on sale” for $12.95 for the set.
 This is a classic shady sales tactic to make you feel like you’re getting a deal!
-(I checked several times from May to October, and the “sale” was always the same.)
+(I checked several times from May to October, and the “discount” was always the same.)

 Any legitimate company would be able answer those questions easily.
 Or at least they would respond and explain why they can’t answer.
 (For example, maybe they support different organizations each month.
 Or if you’re asking about materials, they might respond that it’s a trade secret.)
 But they’ll definitely respond, which brings me to one more thing to watch out for.